James De Mille: Life

 De Mille was born in Saint John, New Brunswick, son of the merchant and shipowner, Nathan De Mille.
 He attended Horton Academy in Wolfville and spent one year at Acadia University.
 He then travelled with his brother Elisha Budd to Europe, spending half a year in England, France and Italy, scenes of which became settings for many of his works.
 Soon after his return to North America, he attended Brown University, from which he obtained a Master of Arts degree during 1854.
 He married Anne Pryor, daughter of the president of Acadia University, John Pryor, and was there appointed professor of classics.
 He served there until 1865 when he accepted a new appointment at Dalhousie as professor of English and rhetoric.
 He continued to write and teach at Dalhousie until his early death at the age of 46.

 Works

-His most popular work with contemporaries, and the work for which he is most known presently, is A Strange Manuscript Found in a Copper Cylinder, which was serialized posthumously in the magazine Harper's Weekly, and published in book form by Harper and Brothers of New York City, during 1888.
+His most popular work with contemporaries, and the work for which he is most known presently, is A Strange Manuscript Found in a Copper Cylinder, which was serialized posthumously in the magazine Harper's Weekly, and published in book form by Harper and Brothers of New York City, in 1888.

 Other works included the 1867 historical novel Helena's Household: A Tale of Rome in the First Century (the 1890 edition was subtitled : An Ideal of Roman Life in the Time of Paul and Nero), and the following: